 When an individual is injured in a car accident in Pennsylvania, they are covered under the state’s no-fault laws.
 However, Pennsylvania is a “choice no-fault” or a “limited tort” state.
 This means that drivers have the option to decide whether their insurance is going to be a modified no-fault plan or a traditional no-fault plan.

 If you were injured in an accident, it is important to have an experienced legal team on your side.
-The attorneys at Friedman Schuman have over 30 years of experience representing clients who have been injured in accidents.
-We are prepared to take on your case, look for evidence, speak with witnesses, and help you recover compensation necessary to mitigate some of the costs related to your accident.
-If you require strong legal representation, contact Friedman Schuman today for a consultation.
+The attorneys at Friedman Schuman have over 40 years of experience representing clients who have been injured in accidents.
+We are prepared to take on your case, look for evidence, speak with witnesses, and help you recover the compensation necessary to mitigate some of the costs related to your accident.
+We take pride in providing clients in Pennsylvania and New Jersey with the competent legal assistance they deserve through each phase of the process.
+If you require strong legal representation, contact Friedman Schuman online or call us at our Pennsylvania office (215) 635-7212 or our New Jersey office (856) 452-3358 today for a free consultation.